grrowl/ts-transformer-imports/README.md

 # ts-transformer-imports
-A TypeScript custom transformer which enables to obtain keys of given type.
+A TypeScript custom transformer which transforms absolute imports (from `baseUrl`) to relative ones.
+This means such packages can be published and used within other projects without manually setting up `paths` or relying on babel or tsconfig-paths/register.

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]